shakhaout/cifar10_classification/README.md

 To see the other cross validation confusion matrix see this file, [Classification report AutoEncoder CNN model](https://github.com/shakhaout/cifar10_classification/blob/main/checkpoints/AutoEncoder_classification_report_noaug.txt)

+This model used pretrained weights of model No.6 ( AutoEncoder with no data augmentation).
+But this CNN model used augmented data while training.
+As the Encoder part extracted features well, this CNN Classification model performs best of all.

+# Conclusion
+* Model No.7 performs best even far better than the normal CNN classification model.
+As the Encoder part extracts features well and these valuable features used as the pretrained weights, this model learned better.
+* These model can be further developed by working more in the Network architecture.

 # Requirements
 To install necessary packages run below,
 ```